 In the 1960s (before Burger was Chief Justice) the Supreme Court embarked on a course of extreme liberal activism.
 The Court’s decisions triggered repeated calls for constitutional amendments to overrule them.
 For example, Senator Everett Dirksen (R.-Ill.) led a very successful application campaign (33 states signed on) for a convention to partially reverse some of the Court’s edicts on legislative apportionment.
 In response, liberal defenders of the Court widely popularized the claim—repeated by Burger in his letter—that an Article V convention would be uncontrollable.

 Contrary to some expectations, the Court continued to be nearly as activist after Burger became Chief Justice.
 Roe v.
 Wade is a premier example.
 That case, and some others, provoked more calls for constitutional amendments to curb what many believed was very arrogant bench.

-In other words, he was protecting his court from the only viable procedure the people could use to overrule it: the amendment procedure of Article V.
+In other words, Burger was protecting his court from popular efforts to control it through the amendment procedure of Article V.

 Some alarmists are comparing an Article V convention to the Republican and Democratic National Conventions.
 The argument is that an amendments convention can be manipulated or stampeded just as a national party convention can be.